Rockies vs. Braves Player Props Betting Odds

 Diaz Stats

 - Elias Diaz has 14 doubles, a triple, seven home runs, 19 walks and 34 RBI (65 total hits).
-He has stolen one base.
+He's also stolen one base.

 Diaz Recent Games